 Trend 1 | Responding to Google’s Algorithm Update

-In May, 2021 Google will be releasing a core update that heavily prioritizes on-page experience.
+In 2021 Google released a core update that heavily prioritized on-page experience.
 While this update will affect more than just website design, we’ve included it in this article because it also affects so many digital marketing trends and priorities by altering the ability of a business to have their website appear at the top of search results.

-How Will Google’s Algorithm Update Affect Website Design in 2021?
+How Will Google’s Algorithm Update Affect Website Design?

 While the core update does force websites to institute some basic SEO best practices, it also touches on other key web design trends like the need for an attractive, intuitive, on-site experience with simple navigation and display, and the continued emphasis on producing excellent content.